The Online Economy: Strategy and Entrepreneurship

 This course equips students whose career paths will be closely connected to online businesses.
 In particular, the course is appropriate for:

-- Students planning entrepreneurial ventures in online businesses
+- Students planning entrepreneurial ventures in online businesses, including founding or joining a startup.

-Technical expertise or prior online business experience is neither necessary nor expected.
+Technical expertise and related experience are neither necessary nor expected.

 Online businesses attract entrepreneurs with their low capital requirements, ease of experimentation, well-known successes, and possibility of quickly achieving scale.
-These opportunities are equally attractive to existing businesses seeking growth and innovation potential in the internet.
+These opportunities are equally attractive to existing businesses seeking growth and efficiencies on the internet.
 Yet online ventures pose distinctive management challenges.
 For one, they are often grounded in network effects, requiring mobilizing many participants in order to deliver value.
-Second, while payoffs can be spectacular for winners, network effects also invite strategic blunders.
+Second, while payoffs can be spectacular for winners, the market structure invites strategic blunders.
 When network effects are strong, industries have room for only a few platforms; often, a single platform prevails.
-Rivals sometimes persist in fighting too long, as in the recent battle over high-definition DVD formats.
-Likewise, firms miss chances to profitably share their platforms with rivals.
+Rivals sometimes persist in fighting too long, and firms can miss chances to profitably share their platforms with competitors.
 The Online Economy offers a perspective to capture these opportunities and avoid similar mistakes.

-In many industries, powerful firms already control key online platforms: Google, Facebook, Apple, Amazon, Microsoft, and others.
-We will explore two opposing perspectives on market power: how dominant providers can expand their positions and respond to threats, and how upstarts can find opportunities in the face of seemingly-omnipotent incumbents.
+In many sectors, powerful firms already control key online platforms: Google, Facebook, Apple, Amazon, Microsoft, and others.
+We explore two opposing perspectives on market power: how dominant providers can expand their positions and respond to threats, and how upstarts can find opportunities in the face of seemingly-omnipotent incumbents.

 Online businesses are also unusual in their revenue sources, as users often receive service for "free."
-For some businesses, advertising can sustain no-charge service.
-Others support free or subsidized service to one set of users by attracting another group willing to pay to reach the first.
-But these free and subsidized strategies have their limits: All too many online businesses have failed due to business models grounded in unrealistic revenue plans.
-The Online Economy arms students with a framework to identify realistic revenue sources.
+We consider online advertising-supported services both from the perspective of platforms looking to generate revenue and from the perspective of companies seeking to run marketing campaigns.
+That said, free and subsidized strategies have their limits: Too many online businesses have failed due to business models grounded in unrealistic revenue plans.
+The Online Economy arms students with a framework to identify viable revenue sources.

 Course Content and Organization

 - Launch strategy.
 How to reach critical mass?
-We consider strategies including penetration pricing, permanently subsidizing one set of users, creating "stand-alone" value, and securing exclusive relationships with marquee users.
+We develop strategies such as penetration pricing, permanently subsidizing one set of users, creating "stand-alone" value, and securing exclusive relationships with marquee users.

 - Implementation.
 What if you have a great idea but no technical capability?
-We explore practical questions ranging from hiring a CTO to building in the cloud to accepting online payments.
+We examine practical questions such as hiring a CTO to building in the cloud to accepting online payments.
+In the full course, two exercises build technical skills in data analytics and site design.

-- Scaling up.
-We explore strategies for expansion, including attracting users through online advertising, hiring intermediaries to broaden distribution, and offering price promotions.
+- Digital marketing.
+We explore strategies for expansion, including online advertising, using intermediaries to broaden distribution, and offering price promotions.
+We devise methods to assess the effectiveness of these campaigns and measure their benefits.